DRossyCPNV/LifeProManager/Readme.md

 - 📦 Smart file‑based architecture – everything fits in a single, portable DB file
 - 📤 Export tasks to a clean, date‑sorted HTML page
 - 🎂 Birthday calendar listing all names and the age they’ll reach this year
+- 🪟 Responsive main window with a sliding right panel and persistent user‑defined width
 - 🌐 Fully localized in English, French and Spanish (the MonthCalendar control follows the OS culture settings, as per WinForms design).

 ### How to Run
-- Clone this repository
+- Clone this repository with Git
 - Open in Visual Studio 2022
-- Build and run the solution.
+- Build the project with CTRL+B and run it.

 ### Download
 Go to the [Releases](https://github.com/laurentbarraud/LifeProManager/releases) section to download a ready-to-use installer,